gmhhope/fall-postbacc-journal-club-2022/.github/ISSUE_TEMPLATE/discussion-worksheet-simplified.md

 ----------------------
-## confusion?
+## Confusion?
 Terms you don't understand?